Antoinette Sandbach: Legal action over slavery link

-In August 2023, it was reported that Sandbach had asked for her name to be removed from research into slavery conducted by Malik Al Nasir.
+In August 2023, it was reported that Sandbach had asked for her name to be removed from research into slavery conducted by Malik Al Nasir, who had registered for a PhD at Cambridge University.
 Al Nasir was interested in how Samuel Sandbach's fortune was derived and in particular in his activities in British Guiana.
 In a TEDx talk given in 2021, Al Nasir had identified Sandbach as one of many descendants of Samuel Sandbach, and linked her to family properties in Wales.
 Sandbach was unhappy that she had been "singled out".

 She complained to Cambridge University about perceived inaccuracies in Al Nasir's work and she asserted that she had a right to be forgotten given the relative shortness of her parliamentary career.
-She also argued that there was no public interest which outweighed the threat to her personal safety by releasing her address.
+She also argued that, although she no longer lived in Wales, there was no public interest which outweighed the threat to personal safety caused by releasing a former address.
 At the time of the TEDx talk, Sandbach was in court to give evidence against a former police officer who had harassed and threatened to kill her because of her views on Brexit.
 (Having received a suspended prison sentence in 2019, he appealed).

 Sandbach was reported as having threatened legal action against Cambridge University for failing to apply their GDPR policies and their policy on naming living individuals.

 On 1 September 2023, Sandbach appeared on Times Radio where she asserted that her complaint related to "concerns for her personal safety" and that she did not object to being linked to her family's slavery history.
 She specified that she would be making a complaint to the UK information commissioner.
 Sandbach also claimed that she "only learned about her family history three months ago".